MorgesHAB/SolarLoon/README.md

-*** If you never touch a raspberry Pi, I will explain you from the start So fisrt, we need to install a exploitation system
+*** If you never touch a raspberry Pi, I will explain you from the start So fisrt, we need to install a operating system.